radarbot-team/radarbot-team-best-pratices/analytics/python/README.md

 Example taken from [pandas doc](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.io.json.json_normalize.html)

-It still have problems by loading nested objects, but nothing that cannot be solved with some additional operations.
+Loading nested objects is a bit more complicated, but it can be achieved with some additional operations.

 ##### Separators and performance

-To read files containing a dataset in which values are separated by any characters different than the well known commas or tabs, you must use the parameter sep or delimiter (both are valid) to indicate it.
+Reading a dataset from files in which values are separated by commas or tabs requires *sep* or *delimiter* parameter (both are valid).

-It must be taken into account that the use of custom delimiters might force to change from C's engine to python's engine. **C is always faster** but it only allows some delimiters. **Python's engine is slower but lets you choose even regular expressions as delimiter**.
+Using custom delimiters (other than commas or tabs) might force to change from *C* engine to *Python* engine.
+Although *C* engine is always faster, only allows some delimiters.
+On the other hand, *Python* engine is slower but supports a wider set of delimiters, even regular expressions.

 ````python
     import pandas as pd